 Because it has these minerals, poly marble can look and feel like a natural marble even though it is not real.
 Some manufacturers say that it has all the qualities of natural marble.

-Today you may find poly marble in places such as your bathroom vanity or even in some kitchen areas of the home.
+Today, you may find poly marble in places such as your bathroom vanity or even in some kitchen areas.

 What Is Alabaster?